Students, Educators and Income Taxes

 Start FILEucator Tool

 You might wonder if you should still file your own tax return if you are claimed as a dependent child or student by your parents or somebody else.
 The short answer is yes, you can.
-When you do prepare and file your own tax return, simply indicate on your tax return that somebody claims you as a dependent on their tax return (you will find a checkbox with that question on IRS Form 1040 or 1040-NR).
+When you prepare and e-file your own tax return on eFile.com, simply indicate on your tax return that somebody claims you as a dependent on their tax return (you will find a checkbox with that question on IRS Form 1040 or 1040-NR).

 There are conditions that must be met in order for your parents to claim your interest and dividend income (including capital gains distributions) on their tax return, which would mean you would file with your parents.
 All of the following conditions must be met for them to do so: